natalieagus/50005-2023/_os_notes/week6-2_directories.md

 * `.` pointing to the directory itself (thus increasing the reference count of itself by 1 -- resulting in 2 that we see in the screenshot above)
 * `..` pointing to its <span style="color:#f77729;"><b>parent</b></span> (thus increasing the reference count of its parent: `Links`)

+Note that the above are *special links*, created by the OS for easy of traversal.
+For the sake of simplicity in this course, we *ignore* the presence of `.` and `..`.

 This provided an <span style="color:#f77729;"><b>easy</b></span> way to traverse the filesystem, both for applications and for the OS itself.

 ### Hard Links to Link Directories